assetgraph/assetgraph/README.rst

 in parallel.

 The ``options`` object can contain these properties:

+``from``: queryObj
+  Specifies the set assets of assets to start populating from (defaults to all assets in the graph).

 ``followRelations``: queryObj
   Limits the set of relations that are followed.
 The default is to